drew-marchione/workoutApp/README.md

 <br />

-At any point you can delete quickly delete an exercise from your workout page as well.
+At any point you can quickly delete an exercise from your workout page as well.

 <br />